Woolworths Group (WOW) H1 2025 earnings summary

 Outlook and guidance

-Australian Food H2 EBIT expected to decline mid-single digits year-over-year, including supply chain costs.
+Australian Food H2 EBIT expected to decline mid-single digits year-over-year, with ongoing supply chain costs.

 E-commerce expected to grow as a share of sales; simplification initiatives to yield material cost benefits from FY26.

-Continued investment in automated regional distribution centres, reflected in increased capital expenditure commitments.
+Continued investment in automated regional distribution centres and digital tools.

 Latest events from Woolworths Group